Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Introduction

-A second problem addressed in this paper is the localisation of the resonances in the lower half-plane.
-For compactly supported potential, precise asymptotics were obtained by Zworski in \cite{ZWORSKI1987277}.
-Similar results have already been obtain in \cite{BBD}, for non compactly supported potential on the half-line only.
-We extend their work to our class of potentials (\ref{Pot}) defined on the whole line under the additional hypothesis that the compactly supported perturbation $q$ (or one of its derivatives) has some discontinuities.
-When the Pöschl-Teller potential is not perturbed, the resonances can be computed explicitly and lie on two vertical half-lines symmetric with respect to the negative imaginary axis.
-When we add a perturbation with a discontinuity, there is always creation of resonances that lie asymptotically on two logarithmic branches symmetric with respect to the imaginary negative axis.
-But, depending on the localisation of the support of $q$, we can still observe or not some resonances created by the initial Pöschl-Teller potential (see \cite{BBD} for a similar result).
-This result confirms the numerical observations stated by Jaramillo, Panosso Macedo and Al Sheikh \cite{JLJ}.
+A second problem consider in this paper is the location of the resonances in the lower half-plane.
+The first to study the distribution of resonances is Regge \cite{Regge}.
+From a more mathematical perspective and considering a compactly supported potential, precise asymptotics were obtained by Zworski \cite{ZWORSKI1987277}.
+Guillopé and Zworski \cite{GuillopeZworski95,GuillopeZworski} provided information on the number of resonances on specific hyperbolic manifolds.
+Stepin and Tarasov \cite{StepTara07, StepTara09} gave asymptotics for resonances, considering a compactly supported or super exponentially decaying perturbation of the free potential.
+Similar results have already been obtained in \cite{BBD}, for non-compactly supported potential on the half-line only.
+We extend their work to our class of potentials (\ref{Pot}) defined on the whole line under the additional hypothesis that the compactly supported perturbation $q$ (or one of its derivatives) has some jump discontinuities at the boundary of its support.
+When the Pöschl-Teller potential is not perturbed, the resonances can be computed explicitly and lie on two vertical half-lines symmetric with respect to the imaginary negative axis.
+When we add a perturbation with a jump discontinuity, new resonances appear and asymptotically lie on two logarithmic branches symmetric with respect to the imaginary negative axis.
+See \cite{BBD} for a similar theoretical result.
+This finding confirms the numerical observations stated by Jaramillo, Panosso Macedo and Al Sheikh \cite{JLJ}.
+The techniques used in this section are inspired by the ones developed by Borthwick, Boussaïd and Daudé \cite{BBD}.

 This work is organised as follows.
 In a first section, we will give some classical definitions of scattering theory, some results on hypergeometric functions and results in the case of the non-perturbed Pöschl-Teller potential.
-Then in a second section, we are going to state and prove the main theorems of this work, concerning the solution of an inverse resonance problem for a compactly perturbed Pöschl-Teller potential.
+Then in a second section, we state and prove the main theorems of this work, concerning the solution of an inverse resonance problem for a compactly perturbed Pöschl-Teller potential.
 Eventually, we study how resonances are perturbed by adding a compactly supported potential.
 This paper includes an appendix on hypergeometric functions, where we recall some standard results we use in the core of our analysis.